 Let us now turn to routing.
-If a Steiner tree interconnection pattern is desired for each net, then the state of the state
+If a Steiner tree interconnection pattern is desired for each net, then even finding the connection paths for one net is NP-complete.
+Formally:

 The Steiner Tree Problem

 Given: A set of points, P, in the plane with integer coordinates.